Minimum Car Insurance Requirements by State [2023]

 You saw that states require different types of insurance.
 The most commonly required type of insurance is liability insurance, but there are a few others some states require.
 The types of insurance your state might require include the following:

-- Bodily injury liability: The first half of liability insurance pays for injuries you cause to other people, their passengers, and any pedestrians or bystanders.
+- Bodily injury liability: The first half of liability auto insurance coverage pays for injuries you cause to other people, their passengers, and any pedestrians or bystanders.

 - Property damage liability: The other half of liability insurance covers damage you cause to other people’s property, including vehicles and buildings.

 - Uninsured/underinsured motorist: Although most states require car insurance, not everyone follows the law.
-Uninsured motorist insurance protects you from drivers without adequate coverage and is required in 20 states.
+Uninsured/underinsured motorist insurance protects you from drivers without adequate coverage and is required in 20 states.

 - Personal injury protection: Personal injury protection covers health care expenses for you and your passengers after an accident, no matter who was at fault.
-Personal injury protection insurance is required in 16 states.
+Personal injury protection insurance is required in 16 states (read more: compare personal injury protection (PIP) car insurance).

 - Medical payments: Medical payments insurance — or MedPay — is similar to personal injury protection insurance, but it doesn’t cover lost wages.
 Maine is the only state that requires MedPay insurance.